-The Jack Pine Project
+About the Jack Pine Project

-The arts are needed more than ever at a time like this.
-Arts can allow people to express their feelings and tell their stories in multiple ways, helping them to cope with and heal from traumas, including our current state of crisis.
-They can also document life in a community at a particular moment, leaving a rich and nuanced record for future generations that goes beyond news accounts and government reports.
+The Jack Pine Project responds to this crisis by connecting artists, art educators, and art therapists with residents from around Maine.
+Through a series of individual workshops, Maine artists, musicians, writers and others work with different groups to help them express their thoughts, feelings, concerns, and hopes for the future.
+Community arts can empower people to express their feelings and tell their stories, helping them to cope with and heal from traumas, including our current state of crisis.
+They document life in a community at a particular moment, leaving a shared record for future generations that goes beyond news accounts and government reports.

 The title of the project is drawn from the Jack Pine, a species native to Maine that thrives in areas burnt by wildfire, needing the heat of fire to release its seeds.
-The image of a pine seedling emerging from burnt ground is emblematic of Maine’s reemergence from the COVID-19 pandemic and state of social crisis that we find ourselves in, and the role of the arts in this process.
+The image of a seedling emerging from burnt ground is emblematic of Maine’s reemergence from the COVID-19 pandemic and state of social crisis that we find ourselves in, and the role of the arts in this process.

 Supporting the Jack Pine Project